tgstation/tgstation/.github/CONTRIBUTING.md

 There is no strict process when it comes to merging pull requests, pull requests will sometimes take a while before they are looked at by a maintainer, the bigger the change the more time it will take before they are accepted into the code.
 Every team member is a volunteer who is giving up their own time to help maintain and contribute, so please be nice.
 Here are some helpful ways to make it easier for you and for the maintainer when making a pull request.

-* Make sure your pull request complies to the requirements outlined in [this guide](http://tgstation13.org/wiki/Getting_Your_Pull_Accepted)
+* Make sure your pull request complies to the requirements outlined in [this guide](https://wiki.hippiestation.com/index.php?title=Getting_Your_Pull_Accepted)

 * You are going to be expected to document all your changes in the pull request, failing to do so will mean delaying it as we will have to question why you made the change.
 On the other hand you can speed up the process by making the pull request readable and easy to understand, with diagrams or before/after data.

-* We ask that you use the changelog system to document your change, this prevents our players from being caught unaware by changes - you can find more information about this here http://tgstation13.org/wiki/Guide_to_Changelogs
+* We ask that you use the changelog system to document your change, this prevents our players from being caught unaware by changes - you can find more information about this here https://wiki.hippiestation.com/index.php?title=Guide_to_Changelogs

 * If you are proposing multiple changes, which change many different aspects of the code, you are expected to section them off into different pull requests in order to make it easier to review them and to deny/accept the changes that are deemed acceptable.

 * If your pull request is accepted, the code you add no longer belongs exclusively to you but to everyone; everyone is free to work on it, but you are also free to object to any changes being made, which will be noted by a Project Lead or Project Manager.
 It is a shame this has to be explicitly said, but there have been cases where this would've saved some trouble.

 * Please explain why you are submitting the pull request, and how you think your change will be beneficial to the game.
 Failure to do so will be grounds for rejecting the PR.

-## Banned content
-Do not add any of the following in a Pull Request or risk getting the PR closed:
-* National Socialist Party of Germany content, National Socialist Party of Germany related content, or National Socialist Party of Germany references
-* Code where one line of code is split across mutiple lines (except for multiple, separate strings and comments and in those cases existing longer lines must not be split up)

 ## A word on git
 Yes we know that the files have a tonne of mixed windows and linux line endings, attempts to fix this have been met with less than stellar success and as such we have decided to give up caring until such a time as it matters.